-In the Company's separate financial statements, investment in subsidiaries is accounted for at cost less impairment losses.
+In the Company's separate financial statements, investments in subsidiaries are accounted for at cost less impairment losses.
+On disposal of such investments, the difference between net disposal proceeds and their carrying amounts is included in profit or loss.

 4.13 Inventories